thommiano/neural-doodle/README.rst

 Neural Doodle
 =============

-Do you want to use a deep neural network to borrow the skills of other artists to turn your two-bit doodles into fine artworks?
+Do you want to use a deep neural network to borrow the skills of other artists and turn your two-bit doodles into fine artworks?
 Look no further!
 This project is an implementation of `Semantic Style Transfer <http://arxiv.org/abs/1603.01768>`_ (Champandard, 2016), based on the `Neural Patches <http://arxiv.org/abs/1601.04589>`_ algorithm (Li 2016).

-Once the project is setup, you can specify two or three images as inputs: the original style, its annotated-version, your own doodle, and optionally a target image.
+Using the ``doodle.py`` script, you can generate an image by using three images as inputs: the original style, its annotated-version, your own doodle, and optionally a target image.
 The algorithm will then extract annotated patches from the style image, and incrementally transfer them over to the target image based on how closery they match.

 **NOTE**: This project is possible thanks to the `nucl.ai Conference <http://nucl.ai/>`_ on **July 18-20**.
 Join us in **Vienna**!